TIBCOSoftware/ebx-cs-commons/README.md

 This module provides a Java framework to easily write TIBCO EBX® Queries.
 In your project you can initiate the EBXQueryBuilder object and add there conditions and fields to build the full query.
+Note that this module is only available for EBX 6.0/6.1/6.2+ versions of the CS Commons Library.

 ### ebx-cs-commons-ui ###